- Ph.D., Medical Entomology, University of Sussex (1978).

 November 30 - December 1, 2012

 Paul Reiter was a speaker (PDF) at the Eighth International Conference on Climate Change (ICCC-8)/Fifth International Conference on Climate and Energy (ICCE-5) sponsored by both the Heartland Institute and the European Institute for Climate and Energy (EIKE).
-Reiter's speech is titled “'Emerging diseases' and Climate Change.”
+Reiter's speech was titled “'Emerging diseases and Climate Change.”

-Reiter presented at the Heartland Institute's 2009 International Conference on Climate Change on “The EDEN Project: Emerging Diseases in a Changing European Environment.”
-Reiter argued that there will be no correlation between increases in malaria due to global warming, or of other pests and harmful organisms.
+Reiter presented at the Heartland Institute's Second International Conference on Climate Change (ICCC2) on “The EDEN Project: Emerging Diseases in a Changing European Environment.“ Reiter argued that there will be no correlation between increases in malaria due to global warming, or of other pests and harmful organisms.

 Heartland's conference has been described as “a platform for scientists and policy analysts from around the world who question the theory that global warming is a crisis.”
 Sponsors for the 2009 conference received over $47 million from oil companies and right-wing foundations such as Koch Foundations and Scaife Foundations.